 These metrics will continue to be used going forward.

 Our SLE legal and compliance team provide training to relevant SLE personnel to educate them on the importance of implementing and enforcing effective systems to ensure slavery and human trafficking is not taking place in, or the supply chains to, our business.

 MONITORING AND REPORTING

-If issues are identified in relation to the MSA, these should be immediately reported to our legal and compliance team.
+If issues are identified in relation to modern slavery or human trafficking, these should be immediately reported to our legal and compliance team.

 More general issues in relation to the running of this policy are reported back to the Management Committee as appropriate.

 This statement is reviewed periodically and is published on our website.